 It's easy to be seduced by the sweet satisfaction of a daily gummy, which might make it difficult to remember the original reason we take our multivitamin in the first place (to promote our health).

 If you've found yourself in a sugar-coated quandary with a distaste for multivitamin pills and a distrust for gummy's, read on for a welcome alternative for anyone who's looking to upgrade their supplement routine without compromising the health benefits.

-The first product launched with this technology is Bioactive Multi - a broad spectrum of essential vitamins, minerals, antioxidants, polyphenols, and prebiotics expertly formulated by physicians and nutritionists to ensure a foundation for wellbeing.
-It’s served up free of the high fructose corn syrup and high amounts of processed sugar found in gummies.
-It’s a more natural approach all around, eliminating the need for synthetic binding glues, fillers, coatings, and anti-caking agents listed as "other ingredients" in many supplements.
+The first product launched with this technology is Bioactive Multi, a broad spectrum of essential vitamins, minerals, antioxidants, polyphenols, and prebiotics to ensure a foundation for wellbeing.
+It's served up free of the high fructose corn syrup and high amounts of processed sugar found in gummies.
+It's a more natural approach all around, eliminating the need for synthetic binding glues, fillers, coatings, and anti-caking agents listed as "other ingredients" in many supplements.

 Bioactive Multi by Healthycell is a leader in the microgel multivitamin category and has pushed past the limits of pill vitamins without succumbing to the sweet gummy supplement scene.
 By creating a product that accounts for the well being of the consumer while still offering a pill-free tastier supplement, it is the best option on the market right now.

 The Bioactive Multi microgel can be added to just about any meal or snack.
 Mix it into smoothies and oatmeal, or drizzle it on as a glaze for snacks like toast and rice cakes; the options are endless.
 And if you don't have time to play master chef with your microgel, shoot it back for a super quick, supercharged boost on the go!